1587/speaking-exam/00-part5.md

 which can makes our work efficiently. and everyone will be happy.
 We don't blame each other, we don't fight.
 Teams are more likely to succeed.

-(Last week, for example, two of my co-workers didn't communicate well, they communicated over and over, and their attention was focused on who was causing the problem;
-A said that B did not follow the process, and B said that A did not have the execution capability.
-In the end, the problem was not resolved.)

 The above reasons are why I think colleague communicate well is the most important.
 ```